• Skip to primary navigation

 While the broccoli is boiling, we start preparing the sauce:

-1. Stir fry two chopped garlic cloves in extra virgin olive oil
+1. In a large skillet, stir fry two chopped garlic cloves in extra virgin olive oil

 1. If you like spicy food, add some chili peppers

-1. Keep the water boiling and add some more if necessary
+1. Do not drain the water.
+Keep the water rolling boil and add some more if necessary

 Hint: once you remove the broccoli, if too much water has evaporated, add some more water and bring it to a boil before adding the pasta

-1. When the broccoli is ready, add them to the frying pan
+1. Add the broccoli to the frying pan

-1. Stir fry with the garlic and the chili peppers
+1. Stir fry with the garlic and the chili flakes

 Boiling the pasta